corinnefog/ds3022-data-project-3/sample/README.md

 Offer a brief analysis of the data with your findings.
 Keep it to one brief, clear, and meaningful paragraph.

+My plots are showing me that on average, the amount of rest days a team has does not significantly impact the point they score in a game or their win rate.
+The points scored stays consistent at just over 100 and the win rate stays steady between 0.4 and 0.6.
+However, the plot comparing rest days to average plus minus shows a different trend.
+Average plus minus is at -0.9 with 1 rest day yet improves to around 0.2 with 3 or 4 rest days.
+The negative plus-minus stat means that after one rest day, teams are usually outscored by their opponent, but with more rest days, they are outscoring the opponent.
+This suggests that more than one rest day is most beneficial to teams as it is more likely they will outscore opponents and therefore win the game.
+This plot showed a drop off after 5 rest days which could also suggest too much time without a game negtauvely effects teams, maybe because a loss of momentum or the feeling of being in a high-stakes scenario.

 ## Plot / Visualization